|

 From the F.R.O.G.

-(FROG in the vernacular of the North Carolina domestic residence [i.e. home] dictionary is a Furnished Room Over Garage.
+(FROG in the vernacular of the North Carolina domestic residence [i.e. home] dictionary is a Finished Room Over Garage.
 It is the perfect size for an office or den.
 In this case, it is my office, where my books and computers are kept.)

 AND NOW I HUMBLY PRESENT: